EXPLAINER-Japan new imperial era name, Reiwa: Origins, Selection, Meaning

 There were calls to abolish the system after Japan’s 1945 defeat in World War Two, but a law enacted in 1979 after a push by conservatives gave it new legal basis.

-Under modern guidelines the era name should be appropriate to the ideals of the nation, consist of two Chinese characters, be easy to write and read, not have been used in a combination previously and not be in common use.
+Under modern guidelines the era name should be appropriate to the ideals of the nation, consist of two Chinese characters, be easy to write and read.
+It cannot be in common use or have been used in a previous combination.

-Scholars and bureaucrats draw up a list of candidates and cabinet makes the final decision.
 The emperor does not choose the “gengo”.

-The two characters chosen for Reiwa mean “order” or “command” and “peace” or “harmony”.
+The cabinet decides from a list of names suggested by scholars and bureaucrats.

 Traditionally, characters were selected from ancient Chinese texts, but this time they were taken from a collection of Japanese classical poetry called Manyoshu.